davexunit/CocosRPG/README.md

 * Integration with the Tiled map editor
 * Dynamically populated maps from SQLite database
 * Simple XML sprite animation format
+* Simple component based map actors

 Map Files
 ---------
 Map files are in Tiled .tmx format.
 Each map file must have tile layers named *ground*, *fringe*, *over*, and *collision* and an object layer named *objects*.
+This is a restriction for my particular game, but the tmx loading code can load any arbitrary layers.
 Multiple tilesets are supported.
 ### Ground layer
 The bottom tile layer of the map.
 Pretty self explanatory.
 ### Fringe layer